 Urba Electric’s chassis is not from an existing car.
 Instead, it was designed from scratch in order to keep weight down and efficiency up.
 The battery pack is arranged in a reverse “T” much like the battery pack of GM’s EV1.
 Half of the car’s eight 6-volt batteries occupy the space in a tunnel that runs between driver and passenger, and the other half runs transversely just behind the passenger compartment.
 The frame is made of rectangular steel tubing.
 A jackshaft coupled to a differential with a simple chain drive makes up the final drive, which is contained in a sealed oil-bath housing and suspended from the frame at the rear.
 The body is made of FRP/foam composite.

 Today, the Electromatic Drive Transmission is no longer available, and plans include an alternative speed control system.
 Also, the trend today is toward much higher system voltages.
 Urba Electric’s performance and efficiency would be enhanced by upgrading to a higher voltage.
 The most simple way is to switch to 12-volt batteries.
 And the new Lithium batteries will significantly increase the vehicle’s range.

 Urba Electric plans provide a technical insight into one of the most innovative and cutting-edge EV designs ever developed outside the mainstream automotive field.
 Although the Electromatic Drive Tranmission is no longer available, an innovative machinist could undoubtedly build one from patent drawings.
-The patent is available from…. .
+Vehicle Plans are instantly downloadable using the link emailed to you after payment, The patent is available from…. .